maxbruening/talon_german/README.md

 ## Related
 Other related projects and repositories:
-* [hanueles german port of knausj] aims to offer a complete set of german commands mirroring knausj (not only limited to a dictation mode).
+* [hanueles german port of knausj](https://github.com/hanuele/knausj_german) aims to offer a complete set of german commands mirroring knausj (not only limited to a dictation mode).
 Like this repo, requires knausj being present in the talon user directory.
 Seems to be less maintained though at the moment.

+Also visit the [#language-deutsch](https://talonvoice.slack.com/archives/CURG8FXAQ) channel in the talon slack in case you have any questions or problems.

 [alphacephei]: https://alphacephei.com/vosk/models